Anti-Depressants Likely Do More Harm Than Good

 Commonly prescribed anti-depressants appear to be doing patients more harm than good, say researchers who have published a paper examining the impact of the medications on the entire body.

 What the researchers found is that anti-depressants have negative health effects on all processes normally regulated by serotonin.

 I am so glad that we are starting to have researches in this area, which are conducted in the absence of any commercial or financial interests.

-Everybody can be fully recovered, without any antidepressants.
-From my own experiences these chemical substances are causing more problems and obstacles in people’s Recovery, they do not worth it.
+Everybody can be fully recovered, and you don’t always have to assume that you need antidepressants to do it.
+From my own experiences these chemical substances are often causing more problems and obstacles in people’s Recovery.

-Maybe we could start to prescribe hugs instead of antidepressants – I am sure that could work faster and without any side effects …
+Maybe we could start to prescribe hugs instead of antidepressants – That could work faster and without any side effects.

 Many cyber hugs